 “I don’t like it” is not feedback

-As a designer, account manager or marketer, how many times have you heard these soul-destroying words about your beautifully crafted artwork?
+As a designer, account manager, or marketer, how many times have you heard these soul-destroying words about your beautifully crafted design?

 We’ve put together 5 tips for how to avoid this feedback, and how to handle it.

 1. Reverse brief, or return brief